vega/vega/packages/vega-statistics/README.md

 vega.<b>dotbin</b>(<i>sortedArray</i>, <i>step</i>[, <i>smooth</i>, <i>accessor</i>])
 [<>](https://github.com/vega/vega/blob/master/packages/vega-statistics/src/dotbin.js "Source")

-Calculates [dot plot](https://en.wikipedia.org/wiki/Dot_plot_(statistics)) bin locations for an input *sortedArray* of numerical values, and returns an array of bin locations with indices matching the input *sortedArray*.
-This method implements the ["dot density" algorithm of Wilkinson 1999](https://doi.org/10.2307%2F2686111).
+Calculates [dot plot](https://en.wikipedia.org/wiki/Dot_plot_%28statistics%29) bin locations for an input *sortedArray* of numerical values, and returns an array of bin locations with indices matching the input *sortedArray*.
+This method implements the ["dot density" algorithm of Wilkinson, 1999](https://www.cs.uic.edu/~wilkinson/Publications/dotplots.pdf).
 The *step* parameter determines the bin width: points within *step* values of an anchor point will be assigned the same bin location.
 The optional *smooth* parameter is a boolean value indicating if the bin locations should additionally be smoothed to reduce variance.
 An optional *accessor* function can be used to first extract numerical values from an array of input objects, and is equivalent to first calling `array.map(accessor)`.
 Any null, undefined, or NaN values should be removed prior to calling this method.

 <a name="quantiles" href="#quartiles">#</a>
 vega.<b>quantiles</b>(<i>array</i>, <i>p</i>[, <i>accessor</i>])